subrotonpi/programming-data-structures-algorithms/README.md

    3. isEmpty()
    4. Display()
 # Algorithms codes

-## Few implementations of trivial/known algorithms in any of these languages: C/C++/Java/Python
+## This repository contains some of the algorithms implementation in any one of the following languages:

+C
+C++
+Java
+Python
+These are some policies I followed:

+File name is self-explanatory.
+Any explanation of the implementation is provided as comments.
+Time/Space Complexity is provided for some codes.
-### The list bellow is incomplete...
+### The list of codes/algorithms is incomplete...
 Go directly to the folder to find codes.